-Well, though in a group of friends sometimes it looks odd in a country sepcially ours, but it is quite common to pay on table individually and I feel nothing wrong at all in it.
+Well, though in a group of friends sometimes it looks odd in a country especially ours but it is quite common to pay on the table individually and I feel nothing wrong at all in it.
 Things get a bit messy if you are not used to and people in the group are not pro-active but if done properly, it does help in saving money.

 7. Air Travel?
 Plan in Advance

-However, for Leh sometimes it works too much well because in season time the one sided tickets can go even like 10K and if booked in advance same can cost you about 5K types.
-Same is true for Srinagar flights as well with cost saving of almost 33% of tickets cost nearing to Travel dates.
+However, for Leh sometimes it works too much well because in season time the one-sided tickets can go even like 10K and if booked in advance the same Ladakh flight tickets can cost you about 5K types.
+Same is true for Srinagar flights as well with a cost saving of almost 33% of tickets cost nearing to travel dates.

-You are alone and private taxis are very costly in Leh but you will be able to find the shared taxi without much fuss at all.
+Well, private taxis are very costly in Leh but you will be able to find the shared taxi without much fuss at all.
 There are lots of flyers which people put at cafes, dine-ins, restaurants, travel agent desks/shops/whiteboards wanting to share the taxis for different trips within Ladakh.

 Online Travel Partners for Ladakh Trip?

-The article guides you in the direction on how to help the local Himalayan people when you Travel in Himalayas and if possible contribute towards these causes on your own with very little portion of that saved money with the help of tips over DoW Blog & Community.
+The article guides you in the direction on how to help the local Himalayan people when you travel in the Himalayas and if possible contribute towards these causes on your own with a very little portion of that saved money with the help of these tips.
 This will do nothing BUT definitely provide you some real smiles & blessings from the locals up there in such remote villages of Himalayas.
 Thank You !!